Keuka Lake: History

+Hammondsport was the birthplace and home of Glenn Curtiss, a pioneer of naval aviation, and is now the site of the Glenn H. Curtiss Museum.
+Early in the 20th century, the first watercraft airplanes invented by Curtiss were developed and tested on Keuka Lake.
+Several variations of the Curtiss Model H, the world's first "flying boat", made numerous take-offs and landings in Keuka Lake.
+During this time the Curtis Manufacturing Company was established in Hammondsport.
+Its great success and national notoriety is said to have "put Hammondsport and Keuka Lake on the map".

 Ecology

 This body of water possesses large and healthy populations of lake trout, brown trout, rainbow trout, landlocked salmon, smallmouth bass, largemouth bass, and yellow perch.
 The productive fishery is supported by huge numbers of baitfish, most notably alewives (sawbellies), and is a very popular lake with area fishermen.

 Humans, fish, and wildlife depend on the rich ecology of the lake habitat.
-The complex ecosystem is subject to contamination of the watershed, largely by storm water runoff.
+The complex ecosystem is subject to contamination of the watershed, largely by stormwater runoff.
 The Keuka Lake Association (KLA) monitors the water of the lake to ensure that it is suitable for its many uses, such as drinking, fishing, and swimming.
 Tributary streams, groundwater, and the lake itself are regularly tested for water quality.
 Additionally, KLA collects and publishes data about the lake level.

 The infestation of European zebra mussels, which has impacted many North American bodies of water, has also affected Keuka Lake and other Finger Lakes in New York.
 In addition to disrupting the lake's ecosystem, zebra mussels can be a nuisance to lakeside homeowners.
 Their small size enables them to clog water intake pipes.
 Furthermore, their sharp shells can cause lacerations on the feet of bathers.
 Bathers may wish to wear water shoes when swimming in the lake.

 Surroundings

 The village of Penn Yan is at the northeastern tip of the lake, and Branchport is at the northwestern tip.
 Hammondsport lies at the south end of the lake.
-Hammondsport was the home of Glenn Curtiss, a pioneer of naval aviation, and is now the site of the Glenn H. Curtiss Museum.

 While the shore of the lake is primarily residential, Keuka College is located in Keuka Park on the western shore of the east branch and Keuka Lake State Park is located on the eastern side of the northwest branch of the lake.
 Camp Iroquois, run by the New York State Sheriffs Institute, is located on the eastern side of the bluff.
 YMCA Camp Cory is located on the eastern side of the northeast branch of the lake.
 Camp Good Days and Special Times is located on the western side of the northwest branch of the lake.
 Garrett Memorial Chapel is located near the tip of the bluff between the two branches.

 An important component of the economy of this region is based on grape growing and wine production.

 Wine trail

 These vineyards are included in the Keuka Lake Wine Trail:

-The winery on the lake, but not listed on the official Keuka Lake Wine Trail, is Domaine Leseurre.
+A winery on the lake, but not listed on the official Keuka Lake Wine Trail, is Domaine Leseurre.